 3. The username returns to the old "admin-username"

 Expected the username to update to the new name.

 Logging out and logging back in does not matter.

 The problem is that installer allows user to modify the default admin username while in UI it's not properly detected as default admin and the username field is not disabled.
 The reason is we hardcode 'admin' login in app/views/users/_form.html.erb

 <%= text_f f, :login, :disabled => f.object.login == 'admin' %>

-#1 Updated by Marek Hulán about 3 years ago
+#1 Updated by Marek Hulán over 3 years ago

 - Difficulty set to easy